emadiqbalali/emadsblog/content/posts/2020/04/expert-level-blog-design-tips-for-web-designers.md

 You need to learn how to start a blog but do you know exactly what a website you need to start with?
 Blogging via [blogging is pointless](https://www.linkedin.com/pulse/20141128104243-49144655-your-company-blog-a-waste-of-time) - you'll soon get bored and your beautifully built website will soon be just a treadmill.

 Often, it's a good idea to bring a notepad and pencil before you start (and check out our article on the best laptops for artists, if you like your stationery).
-Write down the types of blog posts you'd like to write so you've already got a benchmark that you can go back to if ideas start to run out.
+Write down the types of blog /posts you'd like to write so you've already got a benchmark that you can go back to if ideas start to run out.

 Only then can you understand how to start a blog if you continue, now is the time to design and fill it out...